-Many of the factors described in earlier sections (Sun angle, etc.) are chosen based on their impact on groundbased observability.
-Of course, other factors we have not explicitly considered also affect whether or not a groundbased telescope can actually respond to a burst, including weather conditions, the instrument set(s) available that night, and whether or not the telescope was under maintenance.
+Many of the factors described in earlier sections (Sun angle, etc.) are chosen based on their impact on ground-based observability.
+Of course, other factors we have not explicitly considered also affect whether or not a ground-based telescope can actually respond to a burst, including weather conditions, the instrument set(s) available that night, and whether or not the telescope was under maintenance.

-In principle it would be desirable to explicitly incorporate site-dependent weather and telescope downtime at the most important facilities into our calculations as a formal sample cut.
-This may be a promising avenue for establishing future samples (in particular for more recent bursts, given the lower degree of redshift completeness overall since 2010), but as this information is not readily available we did not consider it in designing our survey.
+In principle, it would be desirable to explicitly incorporate site-dependent weather and telescope downtime at the most important facilities into our calculations as a formal sample cut.
+This may be a promising avenue for establishing future samples (in particular, for more recent bursts, given the lower degree of redshift completeness overall since 2010), but as this information is not readily available, we did not consider it in designing our survey.
 However, we can be even more precise by considering whether or not several leading ground-based imaging response facilities actually were successfully triggered by Swift for early-time observations.
-Such an approach has already been applied extensively by our team and others to produce uniform optical afterglow samples (Cenko et al. 2009b; Perley et al. 2009c; Greiner et al.
+Such an approach has already been applied extensively by our team and others to uniform optical afterglow samples produce (Cenko et al. 2009b; Perley et al. 2009c; Greiner et al. 2011), and the same procedure can be applied to GRB hosts.